 In the mid noughties Simon had started to take an interest in the film industry, inspired by friendships forged during his time in LA.
 He produced his first feature film in 2008, the Kenneth Branagh directed ‘Sleuth’, which was to become the last screenplay by Harold Pinter and starred Michael Caine & Jude Law.
 But it wasn't until 2016 that Simon really embraced the film world, when the Gallagher brothers approached him to tell the story of Oasis.
 As lead producer, he brought together the team to create the award winning feature ‘Supersonic’, a documentary of huge commercial and critical success.

-Screenwriting came next, with Simon's first attempt green-lit by Canal+.
+Screenwriting came next, with Simon's first attempt green-lit.
 A short-form, comedy-drama series, ‘All You Need Is Me’ tells the story of an unsigned indie rock band from London who make it big in the States.
 The story mirrors Simon’s own time living in LA, where he was pivotal in securing a little known London band a record deal... that band ‘Bush’ went on to sell 8 million copies of their debut album in the US alone.

 Simon has executive produced the series and enlisted feature director Simon Aboud to direct.
 He garnered cameos from Fallout Boy’s Pete Wentz, the Libertines’ Carl Barat, Elvis Costello and James Corden and it was shot entirely on location in LA & London.
-Canal + are currently exploring the potential of developing this series via their sister company Studio Canal.